akutuzov/error_annotation/README.md

 # error_annotation
-Framework for pre-annotating learner corpora with typical errors
+Framework for pre-annotating learner corpora with typical errors.